A good waste of my money

 But what did it give me?

 The £750,000 of life cover the two policies provided gave me peace of mind that my family would be financially secure if I died.
-They also made me feel I was doing the right thing and that my wife would have choices and options in the event of my early death.
+They also made me feel I was doing the right thing for my family and that my wife would have choices and options in the event of my early death or disablement.

-It also gave my wife comfort to know that she would have enough money to raise our children without having to worry about money – the money that I would not earn - if I was dead.
+It also gave my wife comfort to know that she would have enough money to raise our children without having to worry about money – the money that I would not earn - if I was dead or seriously ill.

-As a rule, if you are working and still building wealth you to make sure you have enough human insurance in this order:
+As a rule, if you are working and still building wealth you need to make sure that you have enough human insurance in this order:

 Income protection – to pay you a proportion of your gross salary in the event of a prolonged illness or disability (if you are employed check what your employer provides).